sarweshshah/gait_analysis/README.md

 **NOTE:** The code performs the video processing and polling of video frames, both on the main thread.
 Since its an I/O bound process, the framerate of the output video becomes slow.
 (The CPU has to wait for the thread to get a new frame before it can apply background subtraction on it and vice-versa).
 Hence, we use threads.
 [more...](https://www.pyimagesearch.com/2015/12/21/increasing-webcam-fps-with-python-and-opencv/)

+#### Step 2 | Pose Detection:
+The [OpenPose deep learning library](https://github.com/CMU-Perceptual-Computing-Lab/openpose) developed by Perceptual Computing Lab at Carnegie Mellon University provides with specific weight files and model to detect the pose of any individual in a picture.
+These models accurately predict the joints inside the picture and even draw individual specific skeletons around each one of them.
+This first layer of information can serve as data points for analysing a complete gait cycle of an individual.

+**NOTE:** The background substraction step was removed later as the DNN code does not accept processed pictures as input.
+Hence that step is not necessary and can be ignored.